-Mercer, a Republican, was the representative for Nebraska's 2nd congressional district from 1901 to 1903.
+Mercer was the representative for Nebraska’s 2nd congressional district and was a Republican.
+He served from 1901 to 1903.

 From Aug 1893 to Mar 1903, Mercer missed 345 of 1,050 roll call votes, which is 32.9%.
 This is on par with the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.